TCDG/Scammer-Bingo-Plus/README.md

 Scammer Bingo Plus is a little game that you play while your'e in a call with a scammer.

 ##How to use?
-When the scammer says or do one of the things in the list press the button the corresponds with what they do or say.
+When the scammer says or do one of the things in the list press the button that corresponds with what they do or say.

 ##Preview